-Some of the jobsites in California which were infamous for their asbestos use include:
+Some of the job sites in California which were infamous for their asbestos use include:

 Although asbestos is not a naturally occurring mineral in Florida, the issue of exposure was extremely acute in the state.
-In addition to the great number of shipbuilding sites, marine repair facilities, power generation plants and chemical companies, an enormous amount of over 109,949 tons of asbestos has been imported in the Sunshine State from Libby, Montana.
+In addition to the great number of shipbuilding sites, marine repair facilities, power generation plants, and chemical companies, an enormous amount of over 109,949 tons of asbestos have been imported in the Sunshine State from Libby, Montana.
 Some of the cities which received significant quantities of asbestos are Tampa, Jacksonville, and St. Petersburg.
 Five asbestos processing plants have also operated in Florida, while the toxic mineral was used in the sugar processing industry as well by U.S. Sugar Inc.

-The geographical location of the state has contributed to the large number of shipbuilding companies in Florida, many of which used asbestos to insulate various parts of vessels, such as the boiler, engine and fire rooms, as well as the sleeping quarters.
+The geographical location of the state has contributed to a large number of shipbuilding companies in Florida, many of which used asbestos to insulate various parts of vessels, such as the boiler, engine and fire rooms, as well as the sleeping quarters.
 Power plants also require solid amounts of insulation, as the risk of fire is tremendous.
 Asbestos has represented the fireproofing material of choice for decades throughout the U.S. and plenty of power plants in Florida have a history of exposing their employees to it.